Essential Utilities (NYSE:WTRG) Releases FY 2022 Earnings Guidance

-The firm also recently declared a quarterly dividend, which will be paid on Wednesday, June 1st.
-Shareholders of record on Friday, May 13th will be issued a $0.268 dividend.
-This represents a $1.07 annualized dividend and a yield of 2.33%.
-The ex-dividend date of this dividend is Thursday, May 12th.
-Essential Utilities’s dividend payout ratio (DPR) is presently 62.57%.

-A number of institutional investors have recently made changes to their positions in the business.
-1832 Asset Management L.P. acquired a new stake in shares of Essential Utilities in the 1st quarter valued at $38,000.
-First Community Trust NA acquired a new stake in shares of Essential Utilities in the 4th quarter valued at $43,000.
-Covestor Ltd boosted its stake in shares of Essential Utilities by 47.0% in the 1st quarter.
-Covestor Ltd now owns 1,176 shares of the company’s stock valued at $60,000 after purchasing an additional 376 shares in the last quarter.
-Toroso Investments LLC acquired a new stake in shares of Essential Utilities in the 4th quarter valued at $219,000.
-Finally, Ethic Inc. boosted its stake in shares of Essential Utilities by 13.7% in the 1st quarter.
-Ethic Inc. now owns 4,688 shares of the company’s stock valued at $240,000 after purchasing an additional 564 shares in the last quarter.
-70.30% of the stock is currently owned by hedge funds and other institutional investors.
+A number of large investors have recently modified their holdings of WTRG.
+1832 Asset Management L.P. bought a new stake in shares of Essential Utilities during the first quarter worth $38,000.
+First Community Trust NA bought a new stake in shares of Essential Utilities during the fourth quarter worth $43,000.
+Covestor Ltd increased its position in shares of Essential Utilities by 47.0% during the first quarter.
+Covestor Ltd now owns 1,176 shares of the company’s stock worth $60,000 after acquiring an additional 376 shares in the last quarter.
+Toroso Investments LLC bought a new stake in shares of Essential Utilities during the fourth quarter worth $219,000.
+Finally, Ethic Inc. increased its position in shares of Essential Utilities by 13.7% during the first quarter.
+Ethic Inc. now owns 4,688 shares of the company’s stock worth $240,000 after acquiring an additional 564 shares in the last quarter.
+70.30% of the stock is owned by hedge funds and other institutional investors.

 Essential Utilities, Inc, through its subsidiaries, operates regulated utilities that provide water, wastewater, or natural gas services in the United States.
 It offers water services through operating and maintenance contract with municipal authorities and other parties.
 The company also provides non-utility raw water supply services for firms in the natural gas drilling industry; and water and sewer line protection solutions, and repair services to households through a third-party.